ipsy-md/docs/docs/cluster/cecile/slurm.md

     **Use case:** It is ideal if you need to do some testing, or you just need to run some analyses interactively.
 Using an interactive job you avoid to work on the head node and take precious resources that are shared among all users.

+    You can launch an interactive job in the following way:

     ```bash
     srun --mem=1G --time=01:00:00 --pty bash
     ```